we45/AppSecEssentials/instructions/Insecure-Direct-Object-Reference:EoP/README.md

  }

 ```
-* Right click on the web browser and select View Page Source
-* Copy the `csrfmiddlewaretoken` from the page source. (hit `ctrl+f` and enter `csrfmiddlewaretoken` as the search parameter.
-Copy the value)
-* Paste the `csrfmiddlewaretoken` value within the single quotes in the 9th line of the payload given above
 * Type `update(3);`
 * Run the command by hitting Enter/return
 * Upon running the payload web browser displays an alert Successfully updated test's Health Record